 Bi-colour SY.
 Exceptional flavour and cold soil vigour.
-This synergistic hybrid bi-color has an 8 inch cob, 18 rows and solid tip fill.
+This synergistic hybrid is 72” tall, has an 8" cob, 18 rows, and solid tip fill.
 Excellent emergence and growth throughout the season.
-Sweetness has a strong and sturdy stalk with a great protective husk.
-Maturity 68-72 days.
+Sweetness has a strong and sturdy stalk and a great protective husk.
+Maturity in 70 days.

 Synergistic (SY): This type combines the sweet creamy flavour of the SE types with the higher sugar content and longer harvest window of the SH2 types to produce exceptionally good corn.
 Each cob contains about 25% SH2 kernels and 75% SE kernels.
 These synergistic types are much less sensitive to cold soil than SH2 varieties and do not need to be isolated from SE and SU varieties.